codylindley/simple-frontend-boilerplate/README.md

 #####Step 5: Configure port in server.js

 Open the `server.js` file in editor of choice and update the port you'd like to server the webpages too.
-For example, once the server was running, the html pages found in `/public` would be avaliable at `http://localhost:3044`.
+For example, based on the code below, once the server was running the html pages found in `/public` would be avaliable at `http://localhost:3044`.

 ```js